doctorfree/Asciiville/markdown/ascinit.1.md

 with no options.
-This default invocation performs a NeoMutt configuration, does not configure Mutt, configures Tmux and Ranger and Rifle, installs Asciimatics and Rainbowstream if not already installed, does not authorize Rainbow Stream with Twitter, and creates an Asciiville profile in the terminals.
+This default invocation performs a NeoMutt configuration, does not configure Mutt, configures Tmux and Ranger and Rifle, installs Asciimatics and Rainbowstream if not already installed, does not authorize Rainbow Stream with Twitter, installs the terminal emulators, and creates an Asciiville profile in the terminals.

+If initialization is being performed on a headless system or a system without graphical capabilities then execute the command `ascinit -c` rather than `ascinit`.
+When invoked with the `-c` option the `ascinit` command will not install the terminal emulators or create the terminal profiles.

 # COMMAND LINE OPTIONS
 **-a**
 : indicates do not ask to play an animation when done

+**-c**
+: indicates console-only mode, no terminal emulators are installed or configured

 **-d**
 : indicates debug mode